rlawrenc/cosc_304/labs/lab8/develop/README.md

 <img src="img/shipmentPage2.png" width="500">

+# Submission

-### If you do not demonstrate live to the TA in virtual office hours, please upload a video clip demonstrating your working pages with the new features.
+**If you do not demonstrate live to the TA in virtual office hours, please upload your code and a video clip demonstrating your working pages with the new features on Canvas.** Bonus marks available for early completion.